Danial Esmaeilifar

-Danial Esmaeilifar (دانیال اسماعیلی فر; born 18 March 1993) is an Iranian footballer who plays for Iranian club Tractor in the Persian Gulf Pro League.
+Danial Esmaeilifar (دانیال اسماعیلی فر; born 18 March 1993) is an Iranian footballer who plays for Iranian club Tractor in the Persian Gulf Pro League and the Iran national team.

 Club career

 Payam Sanat Amol

 He started his career in the Padideh Sari youth levels.
 After years in Padideye Sari Academy he joined Payam Sanat Amol in Division 3 and helped them gain promotion to Division 2.
 In his second season at Payam Sanat Amol he shone in the Hazfi Cup but he could not prevent Payam Sanat Amol's relegation.

 Zob Ahan

 After shining in a match against Zob Ahan in the Hazfi Cup he was admitted by Zob Ahan's scouts.
 Finally he joined Zob Ahan in summer 2014.
 He made his debut for Zob Ahan in their first fixture of the 2014–15 Iran Pro League against Saba Qom as a starter.
 He scored his first goal for the club on 10 April 2015 in a 1–1 draw against Esteghlal.